 - Ellyn Satter: The Ellyn Satter institute is dedicated to helping you raise healthy kids.
 The focal point of their platform is their “Division of Responsibility in Feeding,” which gives easy-to-follow guidelines for parents and kids.
 Eliminating dinnertime angst is possible, by simply following a few rules.
 Check it out.
 We’re certain you’ll find it to be informative!

-- Renegade Health: This website covers a breadth of topics concerning all areas of health.
-The content on the site is written by health and science writers, as well as physicians, who largely cite original sources (which we love!).
+- Renegade Health: Content on this site is written by health and science writers, as well as physicians, who largely cite original sources (which we love!).
 We’re particularly fond of this well-researched article about how junk food hurts kids and how to wean them off it.
-There are a ton of tips in here, and the ideas about bridge foods, introducing new foods regularly and making a single meal for everyone are worth paying attention to.
+There are a ton of tips in here, and the ideas about introducing new foods regularly and making a single meal for everyone are worth paying attention to.

-- Jamie Oliver: You may be familiar with Jamie Oliver – Food TV’s “Naked Chef,” and his mission to improve school lunch programs.
-Well, Jamie is also a Dad, and has an entire section of his website dedicated to recipes for kids at different stages of their development.
+- Jamie Oliver: You may be familiar with Jamie Oliver and his mission to improve school lunch programs.
+Well, Jamie is also a Dad, and has an entire section of his website dedicated to recipes for kids at various stages of their development.
 Real food, for real kids.
 Enjoy.

 A few arrows for your quiver!